-However, health-conscious users may wonder: is delta 8 synthetic?
-Hold your bongs and chill as we tell you everything about delta 8 and answer this question in a while.
+However, if you’re health-conscious and still wondering: is delta 8 synthetic?
+Hold your bong and chill as we share with you in more detail everything about delta 8 and answer this question in a while.

 What is Delta 8 THC?

 Delta-8 is a cannabis compound that has become popular because of its similarity to delta-9 THC, the main compound in cannabis that gets you high, causing euphoria, happiness, sedation, symptom relief, and so much more.
 Large amounts of THC are found in a majority of cannabis strains.

 Delta-8 is short for its scientific name, delta-8-tetrahydrocannabinol, or simply just delta-8 THC.
 Some people just call it “D-8.”
 Delta-8 THC can cause effects similar to regular delta-9 THC, but they will be much less potent.

 In order to identify if Delta 8 is a synthetic cannabinoid, it is important to know what exactly is a synthetic cannabinoid.

 Synthetic cannabinoids are already used by members of the cannabis community.
 You may be familiar with the slangs “K2” and “Spice” to refer to synthetic cannabinoids.
 These are the more colloquially used terms by cannabinoid enthusiasts when they talk about synthetic cannabinoids.